pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🪣 Broker tables/Chats 💬 table/🪣 Chats/🤵 Broker.Chats 🪣 table.md

 # From Locate@Broker, Pop@Broker
 ID: <chat-uuid>         # Automatic Chat ID
 Hook: <hook-uuid>       # Wallet hook reference
-Host: any-host.dom      # Host domain name
 Origin: <chat-uuid>     # Origin chat (if any)
 Wallet: <wallet-uuid>   # Wallet reference
+Locator: $.Msg.Locator  # Locator to parse on insert

+# From OnChatInserted
+Host: any-host.dom      # Host domain name
+Key: ANY-KEY            # Locator key for the Host
+Inputs: any-inputs      # Locator inputs

+# From OnChatResolved
 Language: en-us         # To change the language of the chat

-# From OnChatInserted
 HostTitle: Any Host     # Host title from a Graph
 Description: Bla, bla   # Host description from a Graph
 SmallIcon: <base64>     # Host small icon from a Graph